etiennestefa/EsEDM/README.md

 - Step Two: Decoding the instruction and setting service registers
 - Step Three/Four: Aritmetic or Logic operation / Memory interface
 - Step Five: Storing the result

+# EsEDM Display

+EsEDM includes a 200 chars display that can be used putting the chosen ASCII char into memory location 16380 a.k.a.
+Display Data and setting memory location Display Status as 4 (bit 2 acts as DOUT signal).

+EsEDM Display also simulates a small delay in turning off DOUT signal.

+Programmer is able to save program's output at any time thanks to Print Display button.

+# EsEDM Keyboard

+EsEDM includes also a keyboard.
+Programmers shall insert the character into the text box and press the Send Key button.

+WARNING!
+Keyboard cannot be used in Run modality!

 # Compiling EsEDM